-How to Keep Personal and Business Accounts Separate
+How to Keep Personal and Business Income Separate

 One of the most common mistake business owners make is not keeping personal and business funds separate.
 This mistake is also a prime target for IRS scrutiny in audits.
 Here are some ways to keep your personal and business transactions separate.

 Why You Should Not Mix Business and Personal Funds